The Wheel of Time (TV series): Release

 The series premiered on the streaming service Amazon Prime Video on November 19, 2021, with the first three episodes available immediately and the rest debuting on a weekly basis.
 The first two episodes premiered in theaters in London, UK, and select cities across the US on November 15, 2021, ahead of the streaming release of the first three episodes.
 The series was the most-watched Prime Video premiere of 2021 and among the most-watched Prime Video premieres on record; the premiere was also the most-pirated television program of the week.
 The series had "the greatest average audience demand in the US in the first 30 days after its premiere of any new series" in 2021.
-According to Nielsen, season one accumulated 4.91 billion viewing minutes, making it the second-most watched season of a Prime Video original series on Nielsen's records.
+According to Nielsen, the first season accumulated 4.91 billion viewing minutes, making it the second-most watched season of a Prime Video original series on Nielsen's records.

 The first volume in the book series, The Eye of the World, saw a spike in sales that has been attributed to the series release.
 For the week of November 28, 2021, it was the second-most sold book across all formats on Amazon.com.
 It also made the January 2022 The New York Times Best Seller list in the mass market fiction category list and was number one on the audio fiction list.

+The second season premiered on September 1, 2023.
+The third season premiered on March 13, 2025.